-By Mallory Speck, Blue Cross and Blue Shield of Nebraska (BCBSNE) marketing specialist – direct to consumer Thirteen years ago, I was 29 weeks pregnant, in the hospital on bed rest and terrified that I would lose a little girl that I had not yet met.
+By Mallory Speck, Blue Cross and Blue Shield of Nebraska (BCBSNE) marketing specialist – direct to consumer Fifteen years ago, I was 29 weeks pregnant, in the hospital on bed rest and terrified that I would lose a little girl that I had not yet met.
 I had preeclampsia, a condition

 Jen Sharpe started to fall in love with wellness through hiking and biking 12 years ago in Colorado; then she moved to Nebraska.
 “I started with Blue Cross and Blue Shield of Nebraska (BCBSNE) 11 years ago before we had an onsite gym facility, but we got a free membership to 24-hour Fitness, which was

 The pandemic altered how many patients sought care in 2020.
 In fact, four in 10 U.S. adults reported avoiding medical care because of COVID-19 concerns, according to the Centers for Disease Control and Prevention.
 At the same time, telehealth usage increased due to its ability to offer patients a way to visit their doctors from

 Doug has been comfortable behind the wheel of a bus since age 18.
 But he didn’t get in the driver’s seat of his own health journey until 2018.
 “There was a season in my life where a conversation about health wouldn’t have made any sense,” said Doug.
 “I referred to myself as a ‘seafood lover’ – I’d see food, and I’d